frankyoung0305/powerSave/demo/v4.0/README.txt

+Please run control.o in root terminal!!!

+v4.0
+now we only use ondemand governor but change /sys/devices/system/cpu/cpuX/online in root.(X from 1 to CPUS - 1) we turn on/off a physical cpu i.e. two logical CPUs now. add an macro called 'RUNMODE' to control whether setcpu will work, which is used in different measurement experiment. we do not use macro 'CPUS' now but 'PHYSICAL_CPUS', so many things are changed.

 v3.1
-Frank Young debuged the fan.h and fan.h hac no warning now. change l3 from create route table to hashtable.
+Frank Young debuged the fan.h and fan.h hac no warning now. change l3 from creating route table to hashtable.

 v3.0
 ready to make topo bigger with 8 processes.